|Nutritional Guidelines (per serving)|

 Sift the confectioners' sugar into a bowl.

-Bake the cake and cool the layers on the rack.
+- To make ahead, bake the cake and cool the layers on the rack.
 Move the cooled cake layers to a parchment paper-lined baking sheet.
 Freeze the layers until solid and then wrap in plastic wrap and foil.
 Freeze for up to 2 to 3 months.